dtudk/pythonsupport-page/docs/install/macos/verify.rst

 * Go back to the previous Verification section and check them again.

-If you are still having trouble or have any questions, please do not hesitate to visit us at during office hours or contact us via :mail:`email <pythonsupport@dtu.dk>` or `Discord <ps-discord-invite_>`_.
+If you are still having trouble or have any questions, please do not hesitate to visit us during office hours or contact us via :mail:`email <pythonsupport@dtu.dk>` or `Discord <ps-discord-invite_>`_.
 More information can be found on our :ref:`homepage <reach-us-reference>`.